Armoracia rusticana P. Gaertn. et al.

 Uses And Preparations

-Fresh grated root is often combined with apple cider vinegar and honey.
-Powdered root can be tinctured or encapsulated.
+Dried root milled into powder.
+Can be combined with apple cider vinegar or honey, tinctured, and encapsulated.
 Dried horseradish is typically rehydrated when used in a culinary setting, and this mixture in generally twice as strong as using fresh material.
 Dried horseradish is generally used in uncooked sauces as the volatile oils will evaporate when exposed to heat.